Home Maps Resources Calendar About

 Barbara’s grandmother baked bread, pies, and cookies.
 Also regularly on the menu were clams, fish, and lobsters, plus eggs and chickens, which were housed in a small outbuilding.
 Her grandfather also had a separate workshop.

 In 1932, the Rockland Courier-Gazette printed a letter written by Foster Reed, that said the station was a quiet one without a telephone and little boat traffic in the winter.
 “Someone goes to Rockport every day for the mail, and once in a while the Cornish or a large steamer is seen going up or down the bay.”
-When Foster Reed retired from the Lighthouse Service in 1933, he and his wife, Celia, moved to nearby Camden.
+Foster Reed retired from the Lighthouse Service after Indian Island Lighthouse was discontinued on June 30, 1933, and he and his wife, Celia, moved to nearby Camden.

 Barbara graduated from Camden High School in 1940.
 She visited her grandfather on graduation day, and later that night, Foster Reed passed away, his job of helping raise his granddaughter to adulthood complete.

-The year after the Reeds left Indian Island, its light was discontinued, and the lighthouse was declared surplus and sold at auction for $1,025 to William L. Pattison of Chicago in September 1934.
+In August 1934, articles in various newspapers announced that nine Maine lighthouses, abandoned during the national economy program, were being sold by the U.S. Lighthouse Service.
+These lighthouses included those at Pumpkin Island, Hendricks Head, Winter Harbor, Grindle Point, Indian Island, Tenants Harbor, Narraguagus, Isle au Haut, and Doubling Point.
+Indian Island Lighthouse was sold at auction for $1,025 to William L. Pattison of Chicago in September 1934.
 The island and lighthouse have remained in the same family ever since.
 An automated light was established on Lowell Rock, just off Indian Island, in 1949.

 Head Keepers: David Sargeant (1850), Silas Piper (1850 – 1853), William McLaughlin (1853 – 1857), Richard Grinnell (1857 – 1859), Joseph Small (1875 – 1881), Knott C. Perry (1881 – 1894), David S. Arey (1894 – 1902), Edmund Coffin (1902 – 1914), Charles E.B.
 Stanley (1914 – 1921), Leroy S. Elwell (1921 – 1925), William Foster Reed (1925 – 1933).